Sefiraat/Netheopoiesis/README.md

   should they choose to
 - To make the nether a place suitable (and safe!) place to call home

+***Notes for the Addon Jam specifically***

+- Seed growth rate is multiplied 5x to speed up the process for judges
+- Nether Crux spread rate is multiplied 5x also

 ## Purification

 The primary mechanic of this addon is the Purification system.
 When you place/grow etc. certain items from this addon in